Jirka-Mayer/MasterThesis/README.md

 - prepare this repository for submission
 - fill out xmpdata files
 - prepare abstract in the thesis and in the abstract.pdf file
-- order hard cover
-- study programme and branch?
-- write dedication

-## Playground

-See the `playground` folder.

 ## Notes